pladus/PulseeR/README.md

 **More examples you can find in PulseeR.Worker.Tests project.**

+## At first

-At first you need to provide to ConfigrationBuilder (for example through appsettings.json) following options
+You need to provide to ConfigrationBuilder (for example through appsettings.json) following options

 ...
 ```json